rubaniuk/rubaniuk.github.io/_posts/2016-06-04-failed-to-connect-to-a-windows-service.md

 Windows Resource Protection found corrupt files and successfully repaired them.
 Details are included in the CBS.Log windir\Logs\CBS\CBS.log.
 For example C:\Windows\Logs\CBS\CBS.log.
-Note that logging is currently not supported in offline servicing scenarios.</pre>
+Note that logging is currently not supported in offline servicing scenarios.
+{% endhighlight %}

 All fixed, back to more productive activities.